abdullmustyy/HNG10/2-CRUD/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Follow the following instructions to have HNGxCRUD running locally
+Follow the following instructions to have HNGxCRUD running locally.

 ### Prerequisites

 To use HNGxCRUD you need to have npm installed, run the command below to install the latest version of npm.

-* npm
+* npm:

   ```sh
   npm install npm@latest -g